How to find out everything you ever wanted to know about the plane you’re flying on

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
+Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

 I’m not just talking about make and model here (i.e. Boeing 777-300ER), but also what seat configuration the plane has, how old it is, and maybe even who really owns it (hint, it isn’t always the airline operating your flight).
 Today, we’re going to take a look at how you can leverage free tools to do this research for yourself.

 Make & Model

 How do we know that Delta uses an A350-900 on this route?
 Most flight search engines (i.e. Expedia, Delta.com, etc.) will show you the type of plane you’re booking, but if you’re ever unsure you can always use Google Flights to double check.

 In order to learn information about the specific plane that’s taking you from point A to point B, you’ll need to find the tail number.
 This number is painted near the back of most planes, though some airlines will also paint it on top of the wings.

 You can search directly with the tail number, or navigate over to the fleet page for Delta and click on the A350 aircraft to learn more.
 I prefer the second approach because it gives you a little bit more context: instead of just knowing how old your plane is, you can see how it compares to the rest of the A350s Delta operates.

 Meanwhile a 1-2-1 cabin means you’re good to go.

 A less extreme example would be Singapore Airlines, which operates two versions of its Suites class (a first class product available exclusively on its A380 aircraft).
 While both versions are aspirational flights in their own right, you’ll want to try the new configuration if possible.
-You can absolutely use ExpertFlyer to check the seat map, but if you know the tail number of the plane operating your flight airfleets.net can help as well.
+You can absolutely use ExpertFlyer to check the seat map, but if you know the tail number of the plane operating your flight Airfleets.net can help as well.

 Compare this to 9V-SKZ, which was delivered in July 2018.
 This plane is listed as “F6,” which means it has the newer Suites configuration onboard.

 Whether you’re researching your plane for fun or as part of your trip planning, there are plenty of tools out there to help you find all the information you want.
-Flightradar24, Airfleets.net, ExpertFlyer and Google Flights are all great tools that every serious traveler should know how to use.
+Flightradar24, Airfleets.net, ExpertFlyer and Google Flights are all great tools that every serious traveller should know how to use.
 Just remember that oftentimes important information like cabin layout won’t be confirmed until a few days before your flight.

-Featured image by Javier Rodriguez/The Points Guy
+Featured image by Javier Rodriguez/The Points Guy.